gcastex/Data_Cleaning_Final_Project/README.md

 CodeBook.md : Presents the data files and their variables.

-tidy_dataset.csv : First dataset computed from the intial HARUS dataset.
+tidy_dataset.csv : First dataset computed from the initial HARUS dataset.

 tidy_mean_dataset.csv : Second dataset, computed from tidy_dataset.csv by averaging each variable over the subject and activity.